Donald Trump Slammed By McDonald’s Twitter: Was It Hack Or Employee Gone Rogue?

 The above tweets are just a few examples of how Donald Trump supporters on Twitter have cried foul on McDonald’s hacking claims, often pointing out that the QSR chain’s PR head is former Obama press secretary Robert Gibbs.

-The Boston Herald also compared the new Donald Trump/McDonald’s incident to a related, high-profile social media mishap from 2011, when a Chrysler employee thought he was expressing his disgust on his personal Twitter, but instead posted the following on the company’s account.
+The Boston Herald also compared the new Donald Trump/McDonald’s incident to a related, high-profile social media mishap from 2011, when a Chrysler employee thought he was expressing his disgust on his personal Twitter, but instead posted the following on the company’s account:

 “I find it ironic that Detroit is known as the #motorcity and yet no one here knows how to f**king drive.”